Showing posts with label town. Show all posts

 We stopped at the Corinth's Highway Hospitality Building, and I said the Crossroads Museum was closed.

 The curator tried to call the museum, but no answer.
-She said it should be open, so we rode back to the museum.
+She said it should be open, so we returned to the museum.

-It was open the curator said her dog was sick, and she had taken him to the vet.
+It was open, and the curator said her dog was sick and that she had taken him to the vet.

 We paid the admission fee and walked through the museum.